FUN CAMP GIFTS

 Find a great collection of custom-made shirts, hoodies, bags, swag & gear on our RedBubble page.
 Click on any image or the link below.

-Many of our Minnesota Sleepaway Camps offer Summer Sleepaway Programs, Activities, Workshops & Classes starting in April, 2025.
+Many of our Minnesota Sleepaway Camps offer Fall Sleepaway Programs, Activities, Workshops & Classes starting in September, 2025.

-Many of our Sleepaway Camps will be hosting Summer Reunions for their previous campers, and Summer Open Houses for interested new campers and families.
+Many of our Sleepaway Camps will be hosting Fall Reunions for their previous campers, and Fall Open Houses for interested new campers and families.
 Each camp is different, and some offer activities for the entire family.

 Many of our Best Minnesota Summer Sleepaway Camps also offer Year Round Sleepaway Camp Programs, Classes, and Activities.
 You should contact the camps you are interested in to see if they offer Fall, Winter and/or Spring Sleepaway Programs, too.

 Searching for Minnesota Sleepaway Camp Jobs?
-Many of our Best Sleepaway Camps are now listing their 2025 Summer Camp Jobs, too.
+Many of our Best Sleepaway Camps are now listing their 2025-26 Fall Camp Jobs, too.
 Look for the heading "Summer Camp Jobs" in each camp listing.
-You can also check any camp's website for their "Work at Camp" or "Summer Employment Opportunities" pages.
+You can also check any camp's website for their "Work at Camp" or "Fall Employment Opportunities" pages.

-View ALL MN Camps with Summer Work & Leadership Training Opportunities.
+View ALL MN Camps with Fall Work & Leadership Training Opportunities.

 ★ ■ ★ ■ ★ ■ ★